Blackburn Hawks: Playoff champions and league challengers

 Following a disappointing end to the season, the Hawks faced a challenging summer marked by restructuring both on and off the ice.
 Several key players departed, opting to join local rivals such as the newly reformed Deeside Dragons and Altrincham-based Trafford Metros.
 Fans and local commentators expressed disappointment over what they perceived as a missed opportunity to build upon one of the team's most successful campaigns in recent memory.
 Consequently, the Hawks were widely predicted to face relegation in the upcoming season.

 Despite facing challenges, the team embarked on a quiet rebuild, focusing on nurturing talented young players eager to make their mark.
-An inexperienced side, supplemented by former EPL forward Dan MacKriel and new Latvian import Ivo Dimitrievs, with the later addition of Aaron Davies, launched a spirited campaign for a trophy.
+An inexperienced side, supplemented by former EPL forward Dan MacKriel and new Latvian import Ivo Dimitrievs, with the later addition of Aaron Davies, launched a campaign for a trophy.

 Blackburn once again secured a playoff spot and encountered a two-legged semi-final against the dominant league champions, the Solway Sharks, who suffered only one defeat in the 2012/13 season.
 Despite being underestimated, the Hawks managed a commendable 5–3 defeat in Dumfries, followed by a remarkable 6–1 triumph at the Blackburn Arena, leading to a consecutive Blackburn-Billingham final.

 In a repeat of the previous year, fans packed 'The Nest', generating an electrifying atmosphere as Aaron Davies, Sam Dunford, and Myles Dacres secured a 3–2 victory for the Hawks, giving them a one-goal lead to take to the North East.

-With a significant and vocal traveling support, the Hawks redeemed themselves from the previous year, displaying superior play and outscoring the Stars 6–3 to claim their first silverware in the team's 23-year history.